ChepkemoiPeris/yolo/explanation.md

 After finalizing the Docker setup, I documented the process.
 I updated the explanation.md file to explain the rationale behind my changes and included a README update with the necessary instructions for running the containers.
 I also included a screenshot of the hosted Docker images on DockerHub to demonstrate that the images were successfully pushed and tagged.

+## Explanation of Ansible Playbook Structure
+This Ansible playbook is designed to deploy a Docker-based application setup, including frontend, backend, and MongoDB services.
+This structured approach to deploying the services ensures that each component is correctly initialized in sequence, reducing potential issues related to network connectivity or missing dependencies.

+### Playbook Overview and Role Order
+1. **setup-docker:**

+- Prepares the virtual machine for Docker use by installing Docker, creating the necessary network, and setting up docker volume, storage for MongoDB.
+It also starts and enables docker service.
+- This role is positioned first because Docker is a requirement to running the application.
+Both frontend and backend deployments depend on Docker.

+2. **frontend-deployment:**

+- Deploys the frontend service by pulling the necessary Docker image and creating the container within the Docker network.
+ **Tasks**
+- **Pull Image from Repository:** Uses the docker_image module to pull the frontend image from the repository, ensuring we use the latest version.
+- **Create Frontend Container:** Uses docker_container to launch the frontend service.
+It binds the required ports (e.g., 80) and attaches the container to the network (app-net).

+- Deploying the frontend after Docker setup and network creation allows the frontend service to communicate with other components on the network once they’re up

+3. **setup-mongodb:**

+- Deploys the MongoDB container and ensures it can persist data using the pre-created Docker volume and bridge network.
+**Tasks**
+- **Pull MongoDB Docker Image:** Uses docker_image to pull the latest MongoDB image
+- **Run MongoDB Container:** Launches MongoDB with docker_container, exposing port 27017 for database access and linking the volume (app-mongo-data) to /data/db for persistent data storage.

+- MongoDB is set up after the frontend because the frontend relies primarily on the backend, which will be deployed next and will connect directly to MongoDB for data handling.

+4. **backend-deployment:**

+- Deploys the backend service, which is configured to connect with MongoDB and facilitate API communications between the frontend and database.
+**Tasks**
+- **Pull MongoDB Docker Image:** Uses docker_image to pull the backend image, ensuring an up-to-date deployment.
+- **Create Node.js Backend Container:** Deploys the backend container using docker_container, attaches it to the network, and exposes the required ports.
+Additionally, the backend container is configured to start with the specific command provided.

+- Deploying the backend last ensures that all necessary services, including MongoDB, are available.
+The backend can then connect to MongoDB and be accessible by the frontend, completing the application setup.